 Must not cook, clean, lift heavy objects, and reach for items on the top shelf.
 Except for taking care of the baby.

-No sex for a whole month and must not enter other people home until your 30 days are up.
+No sex for a whole month and must not enter other people’s homes until your 30 days are up.

-In conclusion, this chicken soup is delicious that even if it is not used during postpartum you can make a healthy nutritious chicken soup for the entire family.
+In conclusion, this chicken soup is so delicious and healthy that even if it is not used during postpartum you can make healthy nutritious chicken soup for the entire family.
 I make it once in a while when I crave for it.
 Of course, eating it for 30 days it gets old and too repetitive.

 However, if it is going to help me in the long run, why not?
 Delay aches and pain for as long as I can.
 Aging gracefully is what I am aiming for.
 I am hoping that this post will influence you to make a wise decision when the time comes.

 Most of the practices that are mentioned are practiced by Hmong women people that are still practicing shamanism.
-Depends on the people if they are converted or hasn’t from the old way, (still coj dab thiab tsis coj dab) practices.
+It depends on the people if they are converted or hasn’t from the old way, (still coj dab thiab tsis coj dab) practices.

 If I was to live with my mother-in-law then I can enter and exit her house like my own.
-But at the time work was still in my mother’s city.
-My ex-mother-in-law is also a converted Christian.
+But at the time work was closer to my mom’s place.

 Thank you for coming I really appreciate your time.
 If you have any comments or questions please leave them on my comment section and I’ll get to you soon.